simtactics/servo/README.md

 ## License

-I license the source code for this project under the GNU GPL v3, see [LICENSE](LICENSE), and data sets under the Open Database License, see [DATA-LICENSE](DATA-LICENSE).
+I license the source code for this project under the Apache 2.0, see [LICENSE](LICENSE), and data sets under the Open Database License, see [DATA-LICENSE](DATA-LICENSE).